badiou/devops-azure-project2/README.md

 6. **Navigate to the Project Dashboard**: Once the project is created, you'll be redirected to the project dashboard where you can manage your project's settings, repositories, pipelines, etc.

-## Creating a Pipeline in Azure DevOps
+## Creating a Pipeline in Azure DevOps and monitore with locust

 Now that you have created a new project, follow these steps to create a pipeline: